The COVID-19 pandemic and resulting lockdown may be causing a lot of stress and frustration for many people.

 In this article, we provide tips on how a person can manage the uncertainty surrounding the current COVID-19 pandemic.
 We include prevention tips, as well as suggestions for how to maintain good mental and physical health.

 Hand washing is one of the most effective ways to prevent the spread of illness.
-During the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) stress the importance of washing the hands after spending time in a public space or before touching the face.
+During the COVID-19 pandemic, the

 To help avoid touching the face, people can try: